 The final Test stage is needed to ensure that our visual prototype provides the needed solution according to the previously defined problem.
 If it is not, we then return to the first stage and repeat the process.

 Design and Design Thinking have never before played a more influential role in determining the success of any business in any industry.
 This fact is well supported by the Design Value Index (DVI), a summary of the market performance of 15 design-driven companies including Apple, IBM, Nike, and SAP.
 Those companies share a high level of design strategy implementation across their organizations.
 Their executives practice design in everyday work, and they have design positions at the management levels.
 Design-driven companies outperformed the S&P 500 by 211%.

 The finance industry has experienced a turbulent period of Fintech disruption in recent years.
 In fact, 75% of the finance sector companies surveyed by KPMG stated that changing customer needs is the key area where disruptive Fintech companies have been challenging the traditional finance businesses.
 Although customers' needs are the basis for any business, in today’s competitive and customer-centric landscape, businesses must understand the customer on a much deeper level to come up with more innovative solutions.
 It is at this point that Design Thinking in finance comes in.

-In its essence, Design Thinking is a customer-centered process for solving problems.
+In its essence, Design Thinking in banking is a customer-centered process for solving problems.
 It includes understanding people’s needs, defining their challenges, brainstorming solutions, and then prototyping and testing the solutions.
 Through Design Thinking, teams and individuals combine what is desired and needed by the user with what is technologically feasible under the circumstances and viable for the business.